baz606/game-programming-in-cpp/README.md

-# simple-pong
-A very simple pong game in C++ using SDL
+# Game programming in C++ using SDL

-The project's code comes from me learning SDL from the book Game Programming in C++ from Sanjay Madhav (Chapter 1)
+Learning game programming in C++ using SDL from Game Programming in C++ from Sanjay Madhav's book</br>
+The chapter codes are in separate branches.
+Each chapter builds upon the previous chapter's code.</br>

+Build instructions are also in branches for the chapters